 Do note, if you are to have a different trade name to the name listed on your identification document, you will require prior approval from the Registrar of Businesses.

 As you can see, the process towards registering a partnership company in Malaysia is very simple.
 However, if you have any doubts or additional queries, do contact our friendly team of customer service staff.
 They are online 24/7 and will be more than happy to assist you and put your mind at ease.
+You may want to know about how to invest in Malaysia.

 Frequently Asked Questions